alexgisby/MAuth/README.md

 MAuth is (another) Auth library for Kohana 3, but this one aims to be a bit different.

-- **ORM Agnostic**: MAuth doesn't care if you use Kohana's ORM, Jelly, Sprig or anything else.
-You can choose whatever ORM you like, and we have drivers ready to go for the aforementioned three.
+- **ORM Agnostic**: MAuth doesn't care if you use Kohana's ORM, Jelly or anything else.
+You can choose whatever ORM you like, and we have drivers ready to go for the aforementioned two.
 - **Create Multiple Instances**: Need a completely seperate login system for your admins and customers?
 On different tables?
 With different permissions?
 Not a problem.
 - **Simple, powerful permissions**: Using Packages you can create extremely granular, powerful permissions, all through a very simple API.
 - **Light.ish**: With power comes responsibility, MAuth is designed to be as fast as possible whilst maintaining a great feature set.